mknx/smarthome/config.md

 ## etc/plugin.conf
 This file is mandatory.
-For first experiments, it is possible to use a blanc file (touch plugin.conf).
+For first experiments, it is possible to use a blank file (touch plugin.conf).

 Plugins extend the core functionality of SmartHome.py.
 You could access these plugins from every logic script.
 For example there is a plugin for the prowl notification service to send small push messages to your iPhone/iPad.